hanyoseob/matlab-parallel-CT/README.md

     3. dOffsetImgX, dOffsetImgY `[element; (float, +-)]` : 0, 0

 ## Execution Time
-* While Matlab is optimized to calculate the Matrix operation, it is calculated by pixel operation to match the Equation explicitly.
+* While Matlab is optimized to calculate the Matrix operation, it is calculated by pixel operation to match the Equations explicitly.
 * Therefore, the execution time is slow as shown a table.

 | Operation  | Execution time | Remark |